goinstant/php-goinstant-auth/README.md

 # Usage

 Creating a signer parses and stores your GoInstant application key.
 The application key should be in base64url or base64 string format.
+To get your key, go to [your goinstant dashboard](https://goinstant.com/dashboard) and click on your App.

 :warning: **Remember, the Secret Key needs to be treated like a password!**
 Never share it with your users!